Best project management software for small businesses

 Zoho Projects displays information in a similar format to Wrike.
 This means it lacks the aesthetic of monday.com, but is easier for viewing large sets of data.
 Credit: Startups.co.uk.

-Understandably, Zoho’s super cheap pricing does mean some areas suffer as a result.
-Chiefly, you’ll likely become stuck if you encounter an issue with the platform.
-We gave Zoho a low 2.5 out of 5 for customer support as it doesn’t offer onboarding support, live chat, or phone support with any paid-for tier.
+Understandably, Zoho’s super cheap pricing means some areas suffer as a result.
+I’m not impressed that Zoho doesn’t offer onboarding support, live chat, or phone support with any paid-for tier, which could be an issue if you need complex technical support.

 Our testers also found the user interface difficult to acclimatise to.
-Feedback from the team was that Zoho was clunky and outdated, potentially leading to a slower adoption rate for teams new to the software.
-As a result, it gets the lowest ease-of-use score in this list with 3.2 out of 5.
+Feedback from the team was that Zoho was clunky and outdated, potentially leading to a slower adoption rate for teams that are new to the software.
+Any time our testers edited a column in Zoho, it opened a new pop-up; a small issue that nonetheless proved frustrating.

 💡 What’s new

-The newest version of the platform, Zoho Project 8.0, has a more intuitive and streamlined user interface and allows users to make bulk updates on Gantt charts.
-It can also automate tasks like performance reviews, quality assurance testing, or inventory audits, and also harnesses the power of Witness Zia and OpenAI, which enables users to regenerate, summarise, or enhance existing content in seconds.
+The newest version of the platform, Zoho Projects 8.0, was released in January 2024.
+It has a more intuitive and streamlined user interface and allows users to make bulk updates on Gantt charts.
+It can also automate tasks like performance reviews, quality assurance testing, or inventory audits, speeding up tasks for specialist departments.

 Zoho Projects pricing

-• Zoho CRM Enterprise – £7.20 per user, per month (billed annually)
+• Zoho Projects Enterprise – £7.20 per user, per month (billed annually)

 How we test project management software for small businesses